nttgin/BGPalerter/docs/ris-disconnections.md

 # RIPE RIS disconnections

-Sometimes among the error logs you will find a RIS disconnection logs (usually error 1006).
+Sometimes among the error logs you will find RIS disconnection logs (usually error 1006).

 The following causes are possible: